z-sk1/zed-ayla/README.md

 - Basic Language Server support (hover, go-to-definition)

 ## Requirements
-This extension requires `ayla-lang` and the Ayla LSP to be installed separately.
+This extension requires `ayla-lang` and the Ayla LSP, `elen`, to be installed separately.

 Installation instructions can be found here:
 https://github.com/z-sk1/ayla-lang/tree/main/INSTRUCTIONS.md